skatingboy2006/pydaemon/README.md

 ### 2. Creating a daemon

 Your daemons must be stored in the folder `daemons` in the root of your project.
 Each daemon should be implemented as a class inherited from `pydaemon.base_daemon.BaseDaemon` and stored in a separate file.
 There are some specialities regarding the names.
-The name of class must be in camel notation, and the appropriate file must have same name but in snale notation.
+The name of class must be in camel notation, and the appropriate file must have same name but in snake notation.
 For example, you are to develop a daemon called `hi_daemon`:

   1. In the folder `daemons` create a file `hi_daemon.py`
   2. Create the class `HiDaemon` inside the file: